ekurtgl/AWR2243-Radar-GUI/README.md

 `mmwaveconfig.txt` and `cf.json` needs to be placed where they are needed.

-'cwd' and 'radar_path' variables in `main.py` need to be adjusted according to your path.
+'cwd', 'sudo_password' and 'radar_path' variables in `main.py` need to be adjusted according to your path.